Video shows struggle for hammer during Pelosi attack

 The body-camera footage shows suspect David DePape wrest the tool from 82-year-old Paul Pelosi and lunge toward him the hammer over his head.
 The blow to Pelosi occurs out of view and the officers — one of them cursing — rush into the house and jump on DePape.

 Pelosi, apparently unconscious, can be seen lying face down on the floor in his pajama top and underwear.
+Officials later said he woke up in a pool of his own blood.

 The release comes after a coalition of news agencies, including The Associated Press, sought access to the evidence that prosecutors played in open court last month.
 The San Francisco District Attorney’s Office had refused to make the exhibits available to journalists.